tr-igem/esmuflily/docs/internals.md

         (KEY .
 LIST)            LIST
         (KEY LIST-ELEM ...)
 LIST

-    If TYPE distinguishes two forms the entry has one or two SYMBOLs:
+    If TYPE distinguishes two forms (DIR < 0 or DIR >= 0),
+    SYMBOL-ENTRY has either one SYMBOL for both forms or two SYMBOLs:

         SYMBOL-ENTRY                    DIR < 0     DIR >= 0
         ----------------------------------------------------